Kristina01111000/Drws_site/README.md

 - talk about new spices to try
 - talk about different fruits and veggies?
 - picture of mung beans in a jar?

+- tell him about missing meeting for california trip